 Ice Cube Net Worth

-Ice Cube net worth: Ice Cube is an American rapper, actor and producer who has a net worth of $160 million.
-Ice Cube has transitioned himself from one of the originators of the West Coast gangsta rap to one of the most powerful people in Hollywood today.
+Ice Cube is an American rapper, actor, producer and entrepreneur.
+As of this writing, Ice Cube has a net worth of $160 million.
+Ice Cube has transitioned from one of the originators of the West Coast gangsta rap to one of the most powerful people in Hollywood today.
+After initially earning fame and fortune as a member of NWA, embarked on a highly successful solo career.
+He also wrote and produced films.

 He attended William Howard Taft High School in Woodland Hills, CA. When he was 16, he sold his first song to future N.W.A. member Eazy-E. After high school, he enrolled at the Phoenix Institute of Technology in Arizona in the fall of 1987.
 He studied architectural drafting and completed his diploma within a year.
 Ice Cube then returned to Los Angeles to pursue a career in rap.